KEROLIS/Dog-breed-classofiication/README.md

 # dog-breed-classofiication
-CNN for classify the dog breeds
+CNN to classify the dog breeds